jakebills1/devblog/content/posts/using_modules_in_ruby.md

 sc = SomeClass.new
 puts sc.an_instance_method
-# => can be used from classes including this module
+# => can be called on instances of classes including this module

+class SomeOtherClass
+  extend SomeModule
+end

+puts SomeOtherClass.a_class_method
+# => can be called on classes that extend this module

 begin
   puts sc.a_module_method